message/iata/SA.md

 - nationals of Saudi Arabia and their spouses, mothers, children and accompanying domestic workers.
 They must not be arriving from Afghanistan, Ethiopia or Viet Nam;
 - residents of Saudi Arabia and their spouses and children.
 They must have a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before departure.
 Vaccines accepted are: AstraZeneca (Covishield), AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Janssen, Moderna and Pfizer-BioNTech (Comirnaty).
 They must not be arriving from Afghanistan, Ethiopia or Viet Nam;
 - domestic workers of residents of Saudi Arabia.
 The resident must have a COVID-19 vaccination certificate showing that they were fully vaccinated at least 14 days before departure.
 Vaccines accepted are: AstraZeneca (Covishield), AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Janssen, Moderna and Pfizer-BioNTech (Comirnaty).
 They must not be arriving from Afghanistan, Ethiopia or Viet Nam;
-- passengers with a diplomatic visa and their accompanying domestic workers.
+- passengers with a diplomatic visa and their accompanying domestic workers;
+- passengers younger than 18 years accompanied by their parents with a COVID-19 vaccination certificate showing that the parents were fully vaccinated at least 14 days before departure.
+Vaccines accepted are: AstraZeneca (Covishield), AstraZeneca (SK Bioscience), AstraZeneca (Vaxzevria), Janssen, Moderna and Pfizer-BioNTech (Comirnaty).
+They must not be arriving from Afghanistan, Ethiopia or Viet Nam.
 9. Passengers could be subject to quarantine for 5 days.
 10. Airline crew are subject to quarantine until their next flight.
 11. Suspension of visa on arrival facilities.